$2,930,000 Jury Verdict on Intentional Misrepresentation – Reported by Verdicts & Settlements

 At trial, the jury found that the actions of the defendant constituted intentional misrepresentation and fraudulent concealment.
 It also found that the CEO and Chief Financial Officer were acting on behalf of both corporations when the wrongful conduct occurred.
 As a result, the jury found that the compensatory damages of the plaintiff totaled $1.65 million.
 The jury also found that each of the four defendants’ acts of intentional misrepresentation and fraudulent concealment were committed with malice, oppression and/or fraud, which supported an awarding of punitive damages.

 At the conclusion of the punitive damages phase of trial, the jury awarded the plaintiff $1.28 million in punitive damages, including $500,000 in punitive damages against the corporation, $750,000 in punitive damages against the CEO, $25,000 in punitive damages against the chief financial officer, and $5,000 in punitive damages against the restaurant.

 Thus, the plaintiffs’ recovery totaled $2.93 million plus Plaintiff’s demand for attorneys fees and costs.

 $1,900,000 for compensatory damages plus attorney fees, expert fees, and costs (before punitive damage phase)

 $325,000 to buy the restaurant back (the restaurant had already been sold) and $100,000

 Barbara C. Luna, Ph.D., accounting, Sherman Oaks, CA

 The plaintiffs are entitled to recovery of all attorney fees, expert fees, and costs under the contract.
-Post-trial motions are to be heard on June 22, 2015.
+Post-trial motions to be filed.